Resomedia/EntityHistoryBundle/README.md

 ###Step 2: Enable the bundle

-Enable the bundle in the Symfony2 kernel by adding it in your /app/AppKernel.php file:
+Enable the bundle in the Symfony4 bundle.php by adding it :

-    public function registerBundles()
-    {
-        $bundles = array(
+    // config/bundles.php
+    return [
         // ...
-            new Resomedia\DoctrineEncryptBundle\ResomediaEntityHistoryBundle(),
-        );
-    }
+        Resomedia\DoctrineEncryptBundle\ResomediaEntityHistoryBundle::class => ['all' => true],
+        // ...
+    ];

 ###Step 3: Configuration